• Skip to primary navigation

 Just being honest.

 You’re going to need to do at least 3 batches to get a whole 12 oz package of bacon cooked in most regularly sized air fryers.
-I’d opt for the oven instead and do all the bacon at once on a sheet pan.
+I’d opt for bacon in the oven instead and do all the pieces at once on a sheet pan.

 But if you are just doing 5-6 pieces or don’t mind doing a couple of batches to cook enough, the Air Fryer really does make such beautifully cooked and crispy pieces!